What is Autism?

 Young children who are noted to have these symptoms urgently need comprehensive professional evaluation to rule out the diagnosis of ASD.

-The U.S. Centers for Disease Control in 2007 reported a prevalence of Autistic Spectrum Disorder (ASD) at 6.7 children per 1,000, significantly higher than other conditions affecting children including childhood cancer and Downs Syndrome.
+According to the Centers for Disease Control, ASD affects an estimated 1 in 54 children in the United States today, significantly higher than other conditions affecting children including childhood cancer and Downs Syndrome.
 Boys are affected by autism at a much higher rate than girls, for reasons that are not entirely clear.
 A similar pattern is seen in other childhood disorders such as Attention Deficit Disorder.

 There are a variety of factors that appear to contribute to the increase in ASD.
 The diagnostic criteria for ASD has widened significantly over the years.
 Fifteen years ago if a child was conversational or affectionate, it was unlikely they would have received a diagnosis of ASD.
 More recently there is an understanding that autism occurs in many forms and therefore children who present as “high functioning” should still receive the diagnosis of ASD.
 In previous years many children received the diagnosis of mental retardation; however, today these children are properly diagnosed with ASD.
 Another factor contributing to higher reported prevalence is the increased availability of diagnosticians who are qualified to provide an appropriate diagnosis.
 Finally, due to massive media attention there is a greater awareness of ASD among parents and professionals.